bereket-kassahun/Opencv-Ros-Android/README.md

 on the app.
 This application was used in robocup for ball, marker and goal detection.
 It works as follows:
-        * face your back camera to the object(Color) you want to detect and touch it three times, it actually draws a circle when you do this, i done this just to take the circle as a ball and use it's radius for other computation on the robot.
+        * face your back camera to the object(Color) you want to detect and touch it three times, it actually draws a circle when you do this, i have done this just to take the circle as a ball and use it's radius for other computation on the robot.
         * again face your back camera to the second color and touch it three times
         * do it again for the third color